TOAST-DOCS/API-Gateway/ja/api-guide-v1.0.md

   "formDataList": [
     {
       "name": "formDataString",
-      "description": "This is a form data string.", "dataType": "STRING",
+      "description": "This is a formData String",
+      "dataType": "STRING",
       "required": false,
       "isArray": false
     },
     {
       "name": "formDataFile",
-      "description": "This is a form data file.", "dataType": "FILE",
+      "description": "This is a formData File",
+      "dataType": "FILE",
       "required": false,
       "isArray": false